Manager of Cities, Community Climate Transitions

 Prior to joining the Tamarack Institute, Jennifer worked in a variety of nonprofits in Canada and the UK.
 She brings over 10 years of experience in strategic planning, event management, community engagement and communications gained through her roles with organizations such as WUSC, Prince's Trust Canada, NewCities, CDF Canada, Tree Canada, Age UK and others.
 An experienced facilitator, she enjoys connecting with people and accompanying them along their climate transition journey.

-Passionate about travels, she speaks fluent French, English and Creole, she's proficient in Spanish and is learning Japanese and Mandarin.
+Passionate about travels, she speaks fluent French, English and Creole, she's proficient in Spanish and is learning Japanese.

-In her free time, Jennifer stays active hiking, kayaking, cycling, and doing CrossFit.
+In her free time, Jennifer stays active hiking, kayaking and cycling.
 She also loves being creative and enjoys painting, writing fiction and making ceramic pieces.

 Areas of expertise: